certifi/python-certifi/README.rst

 Certifi: Python SSL Certificates
 ================================

-`Certifi`_ is a carefully curated collection of Root Certificates for validating the trustworthiness of SSL certificates while verifying the identity of TLS hosts.
+`Certifi`_ provides Mozilla's carefully curated collection of Root Certificates for validating the trustworthiness of SSL certificates while verifying the identity of TLS hosts.
 It has been extracted from the `Requests`_ project.